 - Test credits may not be used to meet the requirements of a major, but may be used to meet prerequisites.
 Departmental exceptions to this policy may be granted by the LSA Curriculum Committee.

 A student electing a double major must meet all requirements for both majors.
 Courses, including cognates, elected as part of one major may be used, when appropriate, to satisfy the requirements of the second major.
 Courses from one of the majors may be used toward distribution.
 Each plan for the major must be developed in consultation with and approved by a department advisor.

 Students may complete a second major any time after graduation by registering as a non-degree candidate through the Admissions office.
-Once the requirements for the major are complete, their departmental advisor must submit an on-line Major/Minor Release form to the Academic Auditors so the second major can be added to the student's transcript.
-Students may not add, complete, or declare a minor after graduation, or change a minor into a major.
+Once the requirements for the major are complete, their department advisor must submit an on-line Major/Minor Release form to the Academic Auditors so the second major can be added to the student's transcript.
+Students may not add, complete, or declare a minor after graduation.
 They also may not change their degree (e.g., A.B. to B.S.) after graduation.

 Honors majors are described under the relevant departmental listings.
 Candidates for graduation with Honors must perform very well in courses and also demonstrate ability in original thesis work, and, in some majors, pass a comprehensive examination.
 Effective in Fall 2004, students graduating with an Honors plan are required to earn an overall GPA of 3.4.
 Individual departments may have higher GPA requirements for courses in the major.
 Check Honors plan guidelines in individual departments..

 Many departments require their Honors majors to register for special seminars and independent study research courses.
 During the senior year, Honors majors carry out research and write a thesis under the direction of a faculty mentor.
 With only a few exceptions, graduation with Honors requires the completion of a Senior Honors thesis.